Policy and regulation

 Many of Environment Canterbury's rules relate to permitted activities, which means you don't need a resource consent as long as you meet certain conditions.

-Whether you are a permitted activity or need a resource consent will depend on which substances you have and how much you have.
+Whether it is a permitted activity or it needs a resource consent will depend on which substances you have and how much you have.

 Environment Canterbury policy and planning